 The House agreed to block the FCC from enforcing regulations that were opposed by large Internet service providers and to stop the Department of Education from imposing restrictions that privately owned colleges opposed.

 The EPA, targeted for a cut of $3 billion, or 29 percent of its current budget, was blocked from regulating greenhouse gases, which are blamed for global warming.

 Critics said Republicans were catering to industry at the expense of public health and safety.
 But in each case, advocates of the prohibitions argued that the regulations would kill jobs.

 The debate over jobs, the overriding issue in last fall's elections, was central to the entire bill.

 Republicans said their overriding objective was to cut government spending and block federal regulations so private employers would create jobs and bring down the national 9 percent unemployment rate.

 But administration estimates circulated in Congress said the bill's cut to Head Start would lead to about 55,000 layoffs among teachers and support staff.
 A reduction in Title I money to schools with disadvantaged students would mean "10,000 teachers and aides could lose their jobs," the administration said.

 Republicans struggled to defend elements of their bill in light of such estimates.
-GOP lawmakers suggested at one point that spending on those programs had jumped dramatically, then they attacked other Democratic predictions of job losses as unreliable.
+GOP lawmakers suggested at one point that spending on those program had jumped dramatically, then they attacked other Democratic predictions of job losses as unreliable.